googlearchive/firebase-util/src/README.md

    // available to any internal library by using fb.mypackage.utilityMethod mypackage.utilityMethod = function() {};

-   // becomes Firebase.Util.publicMethod
+   // becomes Firebase.util.publicMethod
    exports.publicMethod = function() {};
 }(exports, fb);
 ```

-Anything placed on the `exports` object will automagically be included into Firebase.Util.
+Anything placed on the `exports` object will automagically be included into Firebase.util.
 The README.md
 instructions will automagically be linked from the root README.md file.

 The `fb` object also contains a [utils library](global/util.js) and a [logger](global/logger.js) for dealing with common JavaScript shortcomings